bfeng/vim.config/README.md

 # vim.config
-Next generation of vim configuration
+Next generation of vim configuration using Vundle